abemscac/pies-doc/docs/react/use-state-in-depth.md

 // highlight-end
 ```

 **In most cases, it doesn't matter**.
-We're saying this because, in most cases, React batches state updates by default. **"Batching"** refers to the process of grouping multiple state updates into a single update.
-Before React 17, only the updates in **React event handlers** will be automatically batched.
+We're saying this because React batches state updates by default.

+**"Batching"** refers to the process of grouping multiple state updates into a single update.
+Before React 17, only the updates in **React event handlers** are automatically batched.
 Starting from React 18, all updates are batched by default.

 <details>
   <summary>What are React event handlers?</summary>